 Fry the capers for 5 minutes and then remove a few and place them on a kitchen towel.
 If they quickly become crisp, they're done.
 In that case, remove the pan from the heat and place all capers on the kitchen towel.
 Otherwise, let fry another minute and test again.

 Let the kitchen towel absorb the oil for a few minutes, or leave them there until it's time to plate.

-Place the two types of chopped salmon in a bowl together with 2 teaspoons of the dijon mustard, all the rum, lemon juice, dill, parsley and white pepper.
+Place both types of chopped salmon in a bowl together with ⅓ of the Dijon mustard, all the rum, lemon juice, dill, parsley and white pepper.
 Mix well, taste test and adjust seasoning according to taste.

 Plating (5 min)

 Bring out the salmon tartare from the fridge.
 On individual serving plates, spread out the arugula or other leafy greens.

 Loosen the salmon tartare from the container by placing it upside down on top of the greens, and tapping on the bottom.
 It should then slide out when you lift the container.
 If this doesn't work, shake it gently up and down until the tartar slides out.

 Place chopped lemon and chopped red onion to each plate as well as about 1 teaspoon of dijon mustard.
 Top with ½ tablespoon of fried capers and a sprig of dill.
 Serve!